 Summary of key TOSCA concepts

 The TOSCA metamodel uses the concept of service templates to describe cloud workloads as a graph of node templates modeling the components a workload is made up of and as relationship templates modeling the relations between those components.
-TOSCA further provides a type system of node types to describe the possible building blocks for constructing a service template, was well as relationship type to describe possible kinds of relations.
-Both node- and relationship types may define lifecycle operations to implement the behavior an orchestration engine can invoke when instantiating a service template.
+TOSCA further provides a type system of node types to describe the possible building blocks for constructing a service template, as well as relationship type to describe possible kinds of relations.
+Both node and relationship types may define lifecycle operations to implement the behavior an orchestration engine can invoke when instantiating a service template.
 For example, a node type for some software product might provide a ‘create’ operation to handle the creation of an instance of a component at runtime, or a ‘start’ or ‘stop’ operation to handle a start or stop event triggered by an orchestration engine.
 Those lifecycle operations are backed by implementation artifacts such as scripts or Chef recipes that implement the actual behavior.

 An orchestration engine processing a TOSCA service template uses the mentioned lifecycle operations to instantiate single components at runtime, and it uses the relationship between components to derive the order of component instantiation.
 For example, during the instantiation of a two-tier application that includes a web application that depends on a database, an orchestration engine would first invoke the ‘create’ operation on the database component to install and configure the database, and it would then invoke the ‘create’ operation of the web application to install and configure the application (which includes configuration of the database connection).